Nishant732003/Git-Basic-Commands/README.md

- 20. `git remote rename<oldname><newName>`: rename the remote  connection Note :The name of remote connection is always used to establish communication between the repository
+ 20. `git remote rename<oldname><newName>`: rename the remote  connection Note :The name of remote connection is always used to establish communication between the repository 21.`git  add <file1> <file2>` :this command will add multiple file changes together in staging area 22.`git add .`: this command will add all the files chnages together in staging area